 When you lie to Congress, it’s a crime.
 When Congress lies to you, it’s politics.
 In much the same way, those who lack integrity have a fluid relationship with the truth.
 It becomes flexible and dependent upon the circumstances and when it benefits them.

 If an FBI agent displays a lack of integrity, they are fired.
 Lack of candor will send an agent to the unemployment line faster than any other transgression.
 Internally, FBI stands for Fidelity, Bravery, and Integrity.

-The reason the FBI places so much emphasis on candor is because agents must have the guts and integrity to uphold federal laws.
-Unfortunately the FBI’s reputation has been tarnished by a few renegade agents at the top who made decisions on what they considered to be right or wrong and who should become president or not.
+The reason the FBI places so much emphasis on candor is that agents must have the guts and integrity to uphold federal laws.
+Unfortunately, the FBI’s reputation has been tarnished by a few renegade agents at the top who made decisions on what they considered to be right or wrong and who should become president or not.
 They did not act with integrity and have been fired or removed from the ranks.

 Tip On How To NOT Be The Person Who Lacks Integrity: Integrity means you need to tell the truth, even if it’s ugly.
 Once you start to delude others, you’ve also deluded yourself.
 People with integrity make promises, keep their word, and don’t change the truth to justify their behavior.